qxdddliu/m-1/README.md

 1. **_When looking at neuroscience for inspiration consider adding something to your computational framework if it is present in reality and neurobiology._**
-     - This is because the neurons in your brain are trying to do 3 things:
+     - This is because the neurons in ur brain are trying to do 3 things:
          + 1) stay alive
          + 2) communicate with other parts of the brain limited by the evolved neurobiology at the time